Wynn's Hotel, Dublin

 Wynn's Hotel is a historic hotel located on Abbey Street in Dublin, Ireland.
 Originally opened as a boarding house in 1845, the hotel played a vital role leading up to the 1916 Easter Rising and other significant Irish events.
 The hotel was rebuilt and opened on 17 December 1926 and is one of the best-known hotels in Dublin.

 History

 Early years

 The hotel opened in 1845 as a boarding house at 36 Lower Abbey Street by Phoebe Wynn.
 Wynn was well connected with the Church of Ireland and the establishment was popular with Church of Ireland clergy staying in Dublin.
 Wynn ran the boarding house until 1852 when it was sold.
 The change of ownership meant, however, that it now became the favoured city haunt of the Catholic clergy.
-In 1878, the hotel's name changed to Telford's Commercial Hotel but when the hotel was acquired by the Clarence Hotel Company in 1898, the name was reverted back to Wynn's.
+In 1878, the hotel's name changed to Telford's Commercial Hotel but when the hotel was acquired by the Clarence Hotel Company in 1898, the name was reverted to Wynn's.
 The first proprietor, Phoebe Wynn, died on aged 84.